-If you’ve just had tooth extraction and you are a smoker, you may be wondering if and when it is advisable to start smoking after the procedure.
-However, it is essential to know that smoking immediately after a tooth extraction can essentially double or triple your healing time.
+If you’ve just had a tooth extraction and you are a smoker, you may be wondering if and when it is advisable to start smoking after the procedure.
+However, it is essential to know that smoking immediately after tooth extraction can essentially double or triple your healing time.

 This article highlights all you need to know about smoking after tooth extraction.

 What Will Happen If I Smoke After Tooth Extraction?

 After a tooth extraction, you’ll be advised to quit smoking for at least five days.
 The reason behind this is that smoking after the extraction procedure can be a reason for different complications.

 The time after tooth removal is very delicate.
 After extraction, a blood clot is formed on the socket and the special cells that play an essential role in wound healing are generated and the process of bone creation is started.
 Smoking can damage this natural reaction thereby delaying the healing process.

 When you smoke, it causes an increase in your blood pressure which can cause the extraction wound to start bleeding again and also cause dizziness.

 If the healing process is interfered with by smoking, you can feel throbbing and extreme pain at the surgery site.
 This is because tobacco causes immediate damage to the tissue cells.

 The amount of oxygen in your blood if you are a smoker is reduced and the amount of carbon monoxide is increased.
 Carbon monoxide decreases the amount of oxygen and nutrients to the tissues.